Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 To reach the main entrance, you have to take an escalator or lift up one floor, with a Turkish Airlines employee briefly checking your boarding pass before you are allowed to step onto the escalator or inside the elevator.

-Once upstairs, there are automated gates at the lounge entrance where you need to scan your boarding pass to get access to the actual lounge.
-If for some reason this is not working, or if you want to bring in a guest, you need to report yourself at the large reception desk right next to the electronic barriers.
+If for some reason this is not working, or if you want to bring in a guest, you need to report yourself at the reception desk right next to the electronic barriers.

-If needed, these receptionists are also able to help you with basic tasks regarding your upcoming flight, such as printing your boarding pass if you haven’t yet received one for your connecting flight or changing seat assignments.
+If needed, these receptionists are also able to help you with basic tasks regarding your upcoming flight, such as printing your boarding pass if you haven’t yet received one for your connecting flight, or changing your seat assignment.

 Inside the Miles&Smiles Lounge